Osteoporosis Custom Form

 Funding for this project was provided by the Ministry of Health and Long Term Care through the Ontario Osteoporosis Strategy.

 The machealth.ca osteoporosis e-module is a self-learning educational module that will teach you the 3 secrets to practical and evidence-based approach to osteoporosis.
 The goal of the osteoporosis e-module is to improve the assessment and recognition of osteoporosis while improving treatment and management of osteoporosis of those at risk.
 When completing the module you will be eligible to receive credits.

 The program has been accredited by McMaster Continuing Health Science Education for up to 1.5 Mainpro-M1 credits.
 The education program is also approved as an Accredited Group Learning Activity under Section 1 of the Framework of CPD options for the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada and approved by McMaster Continuing Health Science Education for up to 1.5 hours.

 Registration is quick, simple and free!
 You may access the osteoporosis e-module at any time by following these steps:

 - Log in – if you are not a member, please sign up (click on “sign up now”).
 Note: You must be a member in order to access the module and/or receive credits upon completion of the module.
 Registration is quick and simple.

 - Complete the module at your leisure, preferably before the educational teleconferences take place.

-Steps to Assessing Your Patients for Osteoporosis and Falls Using an EMR Custom Form
+Steps to Assessing Your Patients for Osteoporosis and Falls Using the PS Suite Custom Form

 Step 3: Osteoporosis Quick Reference Guide